techguruonline/Amazon-Athena-with-Apache-Iceberg/README.md

     INSERT INTO CUSTOMER VALUES (6, 'Cosmos', 'Atom', 6789054321, '2020-01-01');
     INSERT INTO CUSTOMER VALUES (7, 'Polygon', 'Matic', 5647382910, '2020-01-01');

---Select the data to validate inserts
+*Select the data to validate inserts*

     SELECT * FROM CUSTOMER;

---Even though the data resides on S3, you can treat this like a traditional RDBMS i.e, you can run ACID transactions like UPDATE, INSERT, DELETE etc
+Even though the data resides on S3, you can treat this like a traditional RDBMS i.e, you can run ACID transactions like UPDATE, INSERT, DELETE etc
---Now let's UPDATE a record
+Now let's UPDATE a record

     UPDATE CUSTOMER
     SET PHONE_NO = 2468013579
     WHERE CUST_ID = 2;

---Select the data to validate update
+*Select the data to validate update*

     SELECT * FROM CUSTOMER WHERE CUST_ID = 2;

---Iceberg table provides powerful features like Timetravel which allows you to go back in time and see the data at that point in itme.
+Iceberg table provides powerful features like Timetravel which allows you to go back in time and see the data at that point in itme.
--- Let's try out the time travel to check what was the Phone number of Customer with Cust_id = 2, 5 mins back SELECT * FROM CUSTOMER FOR SYSTEM_TIME AS OF (CURRENT_TIMESTAMP - INTERVAL '5' MINUTE) WHERE CUST_ID = 2;
+Let's try out the time travel to check what was the Phone number of Customer with Cust_id = 2, 5 mins back <br>

+    SELECT * FROM CUSTOMER FOR SYSTEM_TIME AS OF (CURRENT_TIMESTAMP - INTERVAL '5' MINUTE) WHERE CUST_ID = 2;

--- You can also check the status of the table at a specific point in time SELECT * FROM CUSTOMER FOR SYSTEM_TIME AS OF TIMESTAMP '2022-10-24 00:00:00' WHERE CUST_ID = 2;
+You can also check the status of the table at a specific point in time

+    SELECT * FROM CUSTOMER FOR SYSTEM_TIME AS OF TIMESTAMP '2022-10-24 00:00:00' WHERE CUST_ID = 2;

--- Now let's delete couple of records
+Now let's delete couple of records

     DELETE FROM CUSTOMER WHERE CUST_ID IN (6,7);

---Select the data to validate if the records were deleted SELECT * FROM CUSTOMER;
+Select the data to validate if the records were deleted

+    SELECT * FROM CUSTOMER;

---Again let's go back in time to check how the table looks like 5 mins back SELECT * FROM CUSTOMER FOR SYSTEM_TIME AS OF (CURRENT_TIMESTAMP - INTERVAL '5' MINUTE);
+Again let's go back in time to check how the table looks like 5 mins back

+    SELECT * FROM CUSTOMER FOR SYSTEM_TIME AS OF (CURRENT_TIMESTAMP - INTERVAL '5' MINUTE);